gj-roy/.F.O-z-i_n--Launcher/.github/ISSUE_TEMPLATE/-b-u-g--_re-p-o-r-t.md

 - Device Name - model name + brand name
 - Android version - current android version
+- Bug encountered - how you encountered the bug eg - drawer crashed when I clicked on refresh button
 - Message - if you want to say something please say it here